 Check out our full catalogue of animal law course offerings and review the courses that will be offered in a given year.
 If a specific area of interest is not represented, a student may design an individual research project under the supervision of a faculty member or a reading group with fellow students.

 Degree Requirements for U.S. Students

 To obtain the Animal Law LLM degree, U.S. students must earn a minimum of 26 credits with a cumulative GPA of 2.50 or better.
 Of the 26 credits, 2 credits must be applied to the mandatory Graduate Animal Law Seminars in the Fall and the Spring (1 credit in the Fall and 1 credit in the Spring).
 U.S. students who have not taken an Animal Law survey course at the JD level must take Animal Law Fundamentals (3 credits).
 If not taken at the JD level, Administrative Law (3 credits) is required as well.
-In rare cases, U.S. students who did not take these subjects in law school but have substantial experience in either area may submit a request to the Animal Law LLM Program Director to waive these requirements.
+In rare cases, U.S. students who did not take these subjects in law school but have substantial experience in either area may submit a request to the Director of the Advanced Legal Degree Program to waive these requirements.
 At least 18 of the 26 required credits must come from the animal law curriculum.
-This allows U.S. students to dedicate up to 8 credits from non-animal law courses to the LLM degree.
+This allows U.S. students to dedicate up to 8 credits from non-animal law courses to the Animal Law LLM degree.

 Degree Requirements for International Students

 To obtain the Animal Law LLM degree, international students must earn a minimum of 26 credits.
 Unlike U.S. LLM students, however, international students are graded on a “credit / no credit” basis.
 As such, they do not receive letter grades (e.g., A, B+, C-, etc.) on assignments or for their work in any of their courses.
 However, they may receive an “HR,” or Honors, designation for courses in which they have earned a B+ or higher.